redis-developer/redis-om-node-tutorial/README.md

 }
 ```

 ...complete wrong results!
 What's up with that?
 Well, our entity doesn't know how to serialize itself to JSON so Express is doing that for us.
-And since `JSON.stringify`, which Express is using, can't see the properties that the Schema added, it's just rending the internal implementation of the entity.
+And since `JSON.stringify`, which Express is using, can't see the properties that the `Schema` class added to the our entity, it's just rending the internal implementation of the entity.
 We can fix that by making our `Song` smarter.

-Let's add a `.toJSON` method to `Song` to create something that `JSON.stringify` can deal with.
-And while we're at it, let's add a computed field as well:
+To make `Song` smarter, add a `.toJSON` method to it.
+This creates something that `JSON.stringify` can deal with and that looks exactly how we want it to.
+And while we're at it, let's add a computed field as well, just to show off that capability:

 ```javascript
 class Song extends Entity {